Your Rainy Day Wedding in St. Augustine Guide

 2 hours before ceremony:

-Send update if backup plan is activated
+Send an update if the backup plan is activated.

 1 hour before:

-Confirm final location and any schedule changes
+Confirm the final location and any schedule changes.

 30 minutes before: